 The Clearinghouse collects race and ethnicity data as an optional part of the enrollment reports it receives from institutions.
 The reporting categories are: Asian, Black, Hispanic, American Indian/Alaskan Native (Native American in this report), Native Hawaiian/Pacific Islander, Non-Resident Alien (International in this report), Two or More Races (Multiracial in this report), White, Unknown (for students who opt not to report race/ethnicity to their institution), and Missing (for students whose institutions did not report any race/ethnicity data to the Clearinghouse).
-Due to the optional nature of reporting, there are between 11 and 17 percent of undergraduates reported race/ethnicity Missing across years in this report.
+Due to the optional nature of reporting, there are between 11.7 and 17.1 percent of undergraduates reported race/ethnicity Missing across years in this report.
 The rate is higher for freshmen, who have the least amount of time for a valid race/ethnicity to be reported to the Clearinghouse.
-To address this, we developed a conservative imputation method based on the rates at which those with a Missing race/ethnicity are identified with a valid race/ethnicity in the subsequent year.
-This imputation, which was first introduced in our fall 2022 report, is applied only to the latest year of data.
-This year, we have updated the fall 2022 race/ethnicity results for freshmen and undergraduates with more recently reported, and complete, race/ethnicity data.
-Fall 2023 undergraduate enrollment, including freshmen, was then imputed as described above.
-The Missing rate after imputation is 13.8% for all undergraduates (17.3% before imputation) and 18.7% for freshmen (32.1% before imputation).
-As the 2023 race and ethnicity data include imputed estimates for freshmen and for undergraduates, these results should be interpreted with caution.
-We do not impute race/ethnicity for graduate students due to relatively stable Missing rates year-on-year.
+To address this, undergraduate and freshmen enrollments by race and ethnicity are estimated for the most recent year (fall 2024) based on previous years' patterns of data reporting.
+The Missing rate after adjustments is 13.6% for all undergraduates (17.1% before adjustment) and 18.6% for freshmen (32.8% before adjustment).
+As the 2024 race and ethnicity data are adjusted enrollment estimates for freshmen and for undergraduates, these results should be interpreted with caution.
+No adjustments are made for graduate students as their race/ethnicity Missing rate is relatively stable year-on-year (between 15.2% and 18.2% in this report, depending on the year).